jsadsad/aA_Classwork/full_stack_projects.md

 - include bonus(stretch) features that you will implement with enough time

 # Schema

 - tables
 - name of columns and data types
 - validations and indices
 - standard vs joins table

+# State Shape

+We want a _normalized_ State.
+State shape is flat.
+State's keys are camelCased.
+All keys within the values in the state are accessible in the schema.

+Joins tables get their own slice of state.
+Allows us to avoid relationship pointer issues.

+- Top level keys of `entities`, `session`, `ui`, `errors`